Combating the Cape Drought

 - We do not wash our vehicles.

-- In the kitchen, the water from the ice machines as well as the water from used ice buckets is used to water the gardens.
+- In the kitchen, we have switched off all ice machines except for one machine and the leftover water from ice buckets is used to water the gardens.

 - Washing up basins are only filled up half way, and fresh produce is rinsed in bowls rather than under a running tap.

 We look forward to continuing to welcome guests at Belmond Mount Nelson.
-We would like to take this opportunity to thank you and our guests for such valuable support at this important time.
+We would like to take this opportunity to thank you and our guests for your valuable support.